Marcus Tullius Cicero

 His family, though, would have the last word in the matter.
 Cicero’s son, M. Cicero Minor, won the favor of Octavian after the relationship between Antony and Octavian fell apart.
 When Octavian triumphed over Antony and Cleopatra (the last ruler of Egypt before it became a Roman province), Cicero Minor had all the statues and honors of Antony removed.
 Plutarch remarks that the will of the gods “entrusted to the family of Cicero the final acts of Antony’s punishment.”

 Cicero was one of the most prolific writers of ancient Rome.
-His surviving output includes 50 orations, 21 philosophical works, and 37 volumes of preserved letters, but many more are lost, with only their titles known.
+His surviving output includes 50 orations, 21 philosophical works, and 37 books of preserved correspondence, but many more are lost, with only their titles known.
 Because of the large number of works, the best known will be discussed, while a complete list of works follows at the end.

 Cicero’s earliest literary career centered around his legal speeches.
 Some of his most famous include: (N.B. in means “against”, pro means “defending”, and de means “on, about, or concerning”):